 - Study of the other planets and our cosmic environment is essential to

 assessing the viability of Earth's biosphere and prospects for

 - All societies: practical time- and calendar-keeping, navigation

 - 5000 BC - 1609 AD: awareness of the Solar System (planets, sun)

 demolishment of medieval thinking

-- 1609: newly-invented telescope reveals vast stellar system beyond planets
+- 1609: the newly-invented telescope reveals a vast stellar system beyond the planets

 - Late 1600's: astronomy leads Newton to his laws of motion, which